-Furthermore, Regulation no. 2/2015 allows AIFs investing in securities to adopt the branding of AIF investing in bonds, shares, index tracker, money-market fund, etc., provided that its investment policy complies with certain criteria.
+Furthermore, Regulation no. 2/2015 allows AIFs investing in securities to adopt the branding of an AIF investing in bonds, shares, index trackers, money-market funds, etc., provided that its investment policy complies with certain criteria.

 The AIFs described in points (i) and (ii) above may be openor closed-ended, but the type referred to in point (iii) shall be closed-ended.